eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-tls-certificates.md

   certificate.

 - **Indirect identity verification via a trusted party**:
-  The server certificate is signed by a trusted party whose certificate is in the connection configuration `ca`, and the host-component of the connection URI is listed in the server certificate.
+  The server certificate is signed by a trusted party, whose certificate is in the connection configuration `ca`, and the host-component of the connection URI is listed in the server certificate.

   If the host-component is a DNS name, then it should be listed as the common name (CN) or a subject alternative name (SAN) of type DNS.